chlarson74/refactor-homework/README.md

 [View the webpage](https://chlarson74.github.io/refactor-homework/)

 The project is a refactoring of a web page.
-The Search Engine Optimization techinques utilized are begining level.
+The Search Engine Optimization techinques utilized are beginning level.
 The web page is built and commented to bring the original files closer to best practices.

 Work completed:
 - reduced the pixel density of the provided images to 72ppi for faster page load speed.